 Finding a good therapist can seem like a daunting task.
 Understandably, many people may be uncomfortable asking people in their social groups for recommendations for a therapist that can help with family or marital problems.
 Fortunately, there are several good resources for identifying a marriage or family therapist nearby.

 The first option is a family doctor, pediatrician or another primary care provider.
 Doctors will have a contact list of local therapists with different specialties.
 They can refer patients to the appropriate therapist.

 Another good resource is the internet.
-Professional groups for therapists, such as the American Association for Marriage and Family Therapy, or resource organizations for patients, such as Psychology Today, have finder tools that can search for nearby therapists matching specific criteria.
+Professional groups for therapists, such as the American Association for Marriage and Family Therapy, or resource organizations for patients have finder tools that can search for nearby therapists matching specific criteria.